cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 > <span style="color: red;">PLEASE LAUNCH THE GAME IN OFFLINE MODE EVERYTIME YOU PLAY IF THE GAME IS ALREADY WORKING!!!
 THIS IS VERY IMPORTANT!!!</span>

-Note: If library in use when you want to launch the game in offline mode, please [do Step 7.2](https://gd.csmail.store/dv_new/#72-if-you-already-finished-setup-and-able-to-play-before):
+<h3>Note: If library in use when you want to launch the game in offline mode, please [do Step 7.2](https://gd.csmail.store/dv_new/#72-if-you-already-finished-setup-and-able-to-play-before):</h3>

 <img src="https://github.com/user-attachments/assets/ebc91983-ed3a-4a28-809e-c90d1d689851" style="border: 2px solid red" />

-5.2.
-Once you able to enter the game with steps above, enjoy the game!
+<h3>5.2.
+Once you able to enter the game with steps above, enjoy the game!</h3>

 <img src="https://github.com/user-attachments/assets/0e753968-aa1e-432d-94b8-d09cc90de934" style="border: 2px solid red" />